partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 ## New game

 First, choose a diary from below-mon!
-Use the d-pad for up and down and push the A button-mon!
+Use the D-pad for up and down and push the A button-mon!

 (Your saves here)

 What's the name of our hero?
-Use the d-pad to select up, down, left, right, and A buton to choose.
-To delete a character use the B button.
+Use the D-pad to select up, down, left, right, and A button to choose.
+To delete a character, use the B button.

 Ah, Momo-chan, yes?